Georgia in the Eurovision Song Contest 2015: Background

 The Georgian national broadcaster, Georgian Public Broadcaster (GPB), broadcasts the event within Georgia and organises the selection process for the nation's entry.
 GPB confirmed their intentions to participate at the 2016 Eurovision Song Contest on 10 September 2014.
 Georgia has selected their entry for the Eurovision Song Contest both through national finals and internal selections in the past.
 In 2013 and 2014, GPB opted to internally select the Georgian entry.
 For their 2015 participation, the Georgian entry was selected via a national final.

 Before Eurovision

-Erovnuli Shesarchevi konkursi 2015
+Erovnuli Shesarcevi konkursi 2015

 GPB opened a public submission from 3 December 2014 until 20 December 2014.
-An expert commission selected the top five entries from the received submissions, which were announced on 23 December 2014 and presented to the public on 31 December 2014 via the GPB First Channel programme Komunikatori, hosted by Meri Shikhasvili, Nastasia Arabuli and Sergi Gvarjaladze.
-The public was able to vote for their favourite entries through televoting between 1 and 14 January 2015.
-The winner, "Warrior" performed by Nina Sublatti, was determined upon by the combination of the votes of an international jury and the public televote, and was announced on 14 January 2015 via Komunikatori.
-The international jury consisted of Emmelie de Forest (winner of the Eurovision Song Contest 2013), Eugen Eliu (songwriter), Thomas G:son (composer), Marco Brey (journalist) and Ralf Reinink (journalist).
+An international jury selected the top five entries from the received submissions, which were announced on 23 December 2014 and presented to the public on 31 December 2014 via the GPB First Channel programme Komunikatori, hosted by Meri Shikhasvili, Nastasia Arabuli and Sergi Gvarjaladze.
+The public was able to vote for their favourite entries through telephone and SMS between 1 and 14 January 2015 and the winner, "Warrior" performed by Nina Sublatti, was determined upon by the combination of the votes of the international jury and the public televote, and was announced on 14 January 2015 via Komunikatori.
+The international jury consisted of Emmelie de Forest (winner of the Eurovision Song Contest 2013), Eugen Eliu (songwriter), Marco Brey (journalist), Thomas G:son (composer) and Ralf Reinink (journalist).